The environment and host haloes of the brightest z~6 Lyman-break galaxies: Acknowledgements

 \section{Acknowledgements}

-The first author wishes to acknowledge support provided through an STFC studentship, and the Rector and Fellows of Lincoln College for support through the Graduate Research Fund.
-Many thanks to Yuichi Harikane for useful discussions on high redshift clustering, and to Steven Murray for advice for using {\sc Halomod}.
+The authors thank the anonymous referee for the comments that have improved the quality of this paper.
+PH and CH wish to acknowledge support provided through STFC studentships.
+PH wishes to thank the Rector and Fellows of Lincoln College for support through the Graduate Research Fund.
+Many thanks to Yuichi Harikane and Olmo Piana for useful discussions on high redshift clustering, and to Steven Murray for advice for using {\sc Halomod}.
 This work was supported by the Oxford Centre for Astrophysical Surveys which is funded through generous support from the Hintze Family Charitable Foundation, the award of the STFC consolidated grant (ST/N000919/1), and the John Fell Oxford University Press (OUP) Research Fund.
 Based on data products from observations made with ESO Telescopes at the La Silla or Paranal Observatories under ESO programme ID 179.A- 2006.
 Based on observations obtained with MegaPrime/MegaCam, a joint project of CFHT and CEA/IRFU, at the Canada-France-Hawaii Telescope (CFHT) which is operated by the National Research Council (NRC) of Canada, the Institut National des Science de l'Univers of the Centre National de la Recherche Scientifique (CNRS) of France, and the University of Hawaii.
 This work is based in part on data products produced at Terapix available at the Canadian Astronomy Data Centre as part of the Canada-France-Hawaii Telescope Legacy Survey, a collaborative project of NRC and CNRS.

 \bsp